OpenCDSS/cdss-rest-services-examples/examples/excel/README.md

 [Colorado's Decision Support System](https://dwr.state.co.us/Rest/GET/Help) website.
 For example, a Telemetry Time Series Raw URL can be created [here](https://dwr.state.co.us/Rest/GET/Help/TelemetryTimeSeriesRawGenerator).
-Using a browser of choice, paste the URL indicating  csv as the format into the browser search bar and a .csv (comma separated values) file will be downloaded to the local machine.
+Using a browser of choice, paste the URL into the browser search bar and query the page.
+Make sure to indicate that the format is `csv` so that comma separated value file will be downloaded to the local machine.
 CSV is used because its tabular form imports directly into Excel.
 For example, use the following URL: